hbroek/reken/documentation/developer-guide/chapter-4.md

 </template>
 </html>
 ```
-In this example we create a component called `color-box` with the dimensions 100px by 100px.
-Which has an attribute color the set background color.
+In this example, we create a `color-box` component with the dimensions 100px by 100px, which has an attribute `color`, that sets background color.
 The default color is red.

-In the example the `color-box` component is referenced three times.
-First with a the color **green**, then **blue** and lastly without specifying a color, which displays the default color **red**.
+In the example, the `color-box` component is referenced three times.
+First, with a color **green**, then **blue**, and lastly, without specifying a color, which displays the default color **red**.

-Besides string literals the argument values can also be specified as template strings.
+Besides string literals, the argument values can also be specified as template strings.

 **Example:**
 ```javascript